Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra: Conclusion and Discussion

-We have also discussed the differences between non-Hermitian chiral symmetry and pseudo-chirality, with the latter belonging to a broadened definition of symmetry that maps between the left and right eigenspaces of a non-Hermitian Hamiltonian.
-These two symmetries are independent as we have shown, and in the example given by Eq.~(\ref{eq:conclusion2}), the system in fact has pseudo-chirality given by $\eta=\sigma_y$ [see the discussion of Eq.~(\ref{eq:pseudo_rule3})], even though it does not possess non-Hermitian chiral symmetry.
-For both symmetries we have exemplified a protected non-Hermitian zero mode with $\e_\mu=0$, and these zero modes no longer have a vanished amplitude on one sublattice as its Hermitian counterpart does.

-The role of $\eta$ as a mapping between the left and right eigenspace of $H$ also holds for pseudo-Hermiticity, defined by $\eta H^\dagger\eta^{-1}=H$.
-Therefore, while pseudo-Hermiticity and parity-time symmetry (or non-Hermitian bosonic anti-linear symmetry in general) can both lead to a purely real spectrum, they are not equivalent and their difference is the same as that between pseudo-chirality and non-Hermitian chiral symmetry.
-This difference again only vanishes when the Hamiltonian is \textit{symmetric}, which is true in both cases.

-Finally, we note that chiral symmetry in optics and photonics can also refer to the symmetry between clockwise and counterclockwise modes of motion \cite{Redding,Sarma,Cao,Liu}, which should be distinguished from our discussion here.
+As a final clarification, we note that chiral symmetry in optics and photonics can also refer to the symmetry between clockwise and counterclockwise modes of motion \cite{Redding,Sarma,Cao,Liu}, which should be distinguished from our discussions here.

-We thank Ali Mostafazadeh for helpful discussion.
-This project is supported by the NSF under Grant No. DMR-1506987.
+This project is supported by the NSF under Grant No. DMR-1506987 and PHY-1847240.